moogacs/docs.buf.build/docs/lint/configuration.md

-a Protobuf message between multiple RPCs, this results in multiple RPCs being affected when fields on this Protobuf message change. **Even in simple cases**, best practice is to always have a wrapper message for your RPC request and response types. `buf` enforces this as part of the `DEFAULT` category by verifying the following:
+a Protobuf message between multiple RPCs, this results in multiple RPCs being affected when fields on this Protobuf message change. **Even in simple cases**, best practice is to always have a wrapper message for your RPC request and response types. `buf` enforces this as part of the `DEFAULT` category by verifying that:

 - All requests and responses are unique across your Protobuf schema.
-- All requests and response messages are named after the RPC, either by naming them according to one of the following:
+- All requests and response messages are named after the RPC, either by naming them according to one of these:
   * `MethodNameRequest/MethodNameResponse`
   * `ServiceNameMethodNameRequest/ServiceNameMethodNameResponse`

-For example, the following service definition abides by these rules:
+This service definition, for example, abides by these rules:

 ```protobuf
 // request/response message definitions omitted for brevity